francisnazareth/karak/README.md

 <details>
       <summary> Here is a good prompt that you can use </summary>

-       display a scrollable banner image in the website, using images from images/banner folder.
+       Display a scrollable banner image in the website, using images from images/banner folder.
+The banner image should scroll only when user clicks left or right arrows.
+Banner images should not scroll if the user is not clicking the arrow.
 </details>
 &nbsp;